Cost-Effectiveness

 Our Metrics Compared to Figures Many Organizations Report

-Focus for Democracy reports on the unique and discrete contributions of each program we recommend for an election.
+Focus for Democracy reports on the unique and discrete contributions of each program we recommend.

-Organizations often report the wrong metrics.
-For example, they might report the outputs of their program such as the number of mailers sent, digital ads produced, doors knocked on, phone calls made, and texts sent to persuade voters to cast a ballot.
+Organizations often report metrics that reveal little or nothing about their actual impact.
+For example, they might report the outputs of their program, such as the number of mailers sent, digital ads produced, doors knocked on, phone calls made, and texts sent to persuade voters to cast a ballot.

-Although many of these outputs are necessary to help win an election, Focus for Democracy’s analysis goes a critical step further, measuring the outcomes–the impact of election tactics.
+Although many of these outputs are necessary, Focus for Democracy’s analysis goes a step further, measuring the outcomes — the impact those tactics have on the election.